barsanuphe/endive/SPEC.md

 ### Epub metadata

-- [X] endive must read epub metadata, including: author, title, year of publication, language.
+- [x] endive must read epub metadata, including: author, title, year of publication, language.

 ### Database

 - [ ] endive can keep track of progression: unread, reading, read(book), read(ebook).
-- [ ] endive can associate one or several series with an epub.
+- [ ] one or several series can be associated with an epub.
 - [ ] epubs can be flagged as needing replacement.
 - [ ] retail epubs are identified as such.
+- [ ] the epub's current hash is stored in the database.
+- [ ] the hash of retail epubs can be checked to detect unwanted modifications.
-- [X] tags can be added to epubs.
+- [x] tags can be added to epubs.
-- [X] the database must be easily exportable (JSON).
+- [x] the database must be easily exportable (JSON).
+- [ ] the database can contain the date when the epub was read.

 ### Organization